borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 ## Conclusions

-In this post we took a long trip to explain how the covariances are introduced and extracted from the estimation framework.
+In these posts we took a long trip to explain how the covariances are introduced and extracted from the estimation framework.
 We reviewed how a clear understanding of the conventions (explicit or not) embeded in our factor graph problems is fundamental to make sense of the quantities involved.
 We introduced the concept of _right-hand_ and _left-hand_ conventions which, while not standard, allowed us to identify different formulations that can be found in the literature.
 By explicitly stating that GTSAM uses a right-hand convention we could specify the frames used to define the variables, as well the covariance we obtain from the solution via  `Marginals`.

 We also showed how the right-hand convention is related to how the composition is defined when working with manifolds, such as rigid-body transformations and rotation matrices.
 The  **local** and **retract** operations are also defined from the right-hand side, indicating that the increments and the covariances we compute are defined with respect to the base frame.